k-f-m/cubes-and-spheres/README.md

 A pre-built software (with a perspective view) for Windows platform can be downloaded and tested; the executable "2D_scene.exe" can be found under the "Build" directory.
 In order to run the program, the executable with the corresponding dependencies have to be downloaded (located in "Build" directory).

-Moreover, sample pictures from the 2D scene in perspective and orthographic projections can be found under the images directory.
+Moreover, sample pictures from the 2D scene in perspective and orthographic projections can be found under the "Images" directory.

-PS: some further code refactoring and improvements have to be done for improving the readability and maintainability of the code.
+*Update 01.10.2019*
+### New builds
+New builds for Windows platform and WebGL are released.
+Now it is possible to run the program on common web browsers such as Mozilla Firefox and Google Chrome, and Microsoft Edge.
+However, due to security considerations, it is not possible to run the program locally under the default settings of Mozilla Firefox and Google Chrome; Microsoft Edge can run the program without any configuration change.
+In general, the program has to be executed on a HTTP server.
+In order to run the program locally, a local HTTP server has to be installed or program has to be executed on a HTTP server in general.
+By using "Build and Run" functionality of Unity, the program will be executed on a local HTTP server.
+Executables can be found under the "Build" directory.